-The Wheatstone bridge can be used in various ways to measure electrical resistances:
+The Wheatstone bridge can be used in various ways to measure electrical resistance:

-The latter method is used in strain gauge techniques.
-It enables the relative changes of resistance in the strain gauge, which are usually around the order of 10-4 to 10-2 Ω/Ω to be measured with great accuracy.
+The latter method is used with regard to strain gauge techniques.
+It enables relative changes of resistance in the strain gauge, which are usually around the order of 10-4 to 10-2 Ω/Ω to be measured with great accuracy.

 The four arms or branches of the bridge circuit are formed by the resistances R1 to R4.
-The corner points 2 and 3 of the bridge designate the connections for the bridge excitation voltage Vs; the bridge output voltage VO, the measurement signal, is available on the corner points 1 and 4.
+The corner points 2 and 3 of the bridge designate the connections for the bridge excitation voltage Vs; the bridge output voltage V0 , that is the measurement signal, is available on the corner points 1 and 4.

 There is no generally accepted rule for the designation of the bridge components and connections.
-In the literature there are all kinds of designations and this is reflected in the bridge equations.
-Therefore, it is essential that the designations and indices used in the equations are considered together with their positions in the bridge networks in order to avoid misinterpretation.
+In existing literature, there are all kinds of designations and this is reflected in the bridge equations.
+Therefore, it is essential that the designations and indices used in the equations are considered along with their positions in the bridge networks in order to avoid misinterpretation.

-If a supply voltage Vs is applied to the two bridge supply points 2 and 3 then this is divided up in the two halves of the bridge R1, R2 and R4, R3 as a ratio of the corresponding bridge resistances, i.e. each half of the bridge forms a voltage divider.
+If a supply voltage Vs is applied to the bridge supply points 2 and 3, then the supply voltage is divided up in the two halves of the bridge R1, R2 and R4, R3 as a ratio of the corresponding bridge resistances, i.e., each half of the bridge forms a voltage divider.

-If the bridge is not balanced, this is caused by the difference in the voltages from the electrical resistances on R1, R2 and R3, R4.
-This calculated as:
+The bridge can be imbalanced, owing to the difference in the voltages from the electrical resistances on R1, R2 and R3, R4.
+This can be calculated as follows:

-With a preset strain, the resistance of the strain gage changes by the amount ΔR.
-This gives:
+With a preset strain, the resistance of the strain gauge changes by the amount ΔR.
+This gives us the following equation: